 How do these numbers help you see?
 Find out what the numbers for your eye prescription means!

 Have you ever wondered what all those lenses your optometrist uses are for?
 How do those prescription lenses help you see better?
-With this in mind, keep reading to find out more!
+Well, keep reading to find out more.

 After going through ‘better 1 or 2?’ about a hundred times, your optometrist finally leaves you alone.
 The result is that you can see much better than before.
 What next?

 At InFocus Optical, we don’t just stop there.
 While we do end up with a script after all the choices, in some cases this may not be the final prescription.

 Give me a stronger prescription!